henryjameslau/henryjameslau.github.io/_posts/2023-05-16-making-the-shopping-price-comparison-tool.md

 I added a search box to filter down results.

 Chatting to other design colleagues, they suggested tabs for groups and accordians for sub groups.
+And adding a search with autocomplete field.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjIxOTM4OTc4XX0=
+eyJoaXN0b3J5IjpbLTk3NjczNjQ1Nyw2MjE5Mzg5NzhdfQ==
 -->